Intervention/docs/image/v4/basics/colors.md

 > public function setBackgroundColor(string|ColorInterface $color): ImageInterface

 Set a new background color in the configuration of the current image instance.
-This color will be used as the default for all subsequent background blending operations that use a background color to replace transparency, overwriting the original value defined in the ImageManager configuration.
+This color will be used as the default background color for all subsequent operations that replace transparency, overwriting the original value defined in the ImageManager configuration.

 #### Parameters